-Everyone loves a brand with a good advocacy.
+Everyone loves a brand with good advocacy.

 By placing its emphasis on corporate responsibility, and letting its consumers know who they're helping, ASOS creates a brand with a positive image.

-Here’s a few lessons from ASOS’ success:
+Here are a few lessons from ASOS’ success:

 - Offer a diverse range of products